alanmontgomery/ionic-react-tabs-menus-custom/README.md

 - Accessing properties associated to the current side menu setup in a tab page using context api

 ## Adding a new tab to the tab menu
+1. Go to `AllRoutes.js`
+2. Add an object to the `tabRoutes` array specifying a label, component, icon, path and a few flags

+## Adding a new tab child to the tab menu
-1. Go to `TabRoutes.js`
+1. Go to `AllRoutes.js`
-2. Add an object to the `tabs` array specifying a label, component, icon, path and a few flags
+2. Add an object to the `tabChildrenRoutes` array specifying a label, component, icon, path and a few flags

 ## Adding a new sub-page to app
-1. Go to `TabRoutes.js`
+1. Go to `AllRoutes.js`
-2. Add an object to the `subPages` array specifying a label, component, icon, path setting `isTab` bool to false
+2. Add an object to the `subPageRoutes` array specifying a label, component, icon, path setting `isTab` bool to false

 ## Changing the side menu per tab
 1. Find the `sideMenuOptions` within the main tab JS file, e.g. `Tab1.js`